If you’re looking to increase your email marketing list, try giving content locker a whirl.

 5. Use groups to target your content to subscribers who care.

 A user who signs up to receive a free website maintenance checklist is not the same as a user seeking out content marketing tips.
-Create groups within Optinmonster (or whatever tool you use) to give your subscribers relevant content that they’ll love.
+Create groups within your email marketing provider and connect them with OptinMonster (or whatever tool you use) to track what drove users to subscribe.
+Then you can send those subscribers just the relevant content that they’ll love.